it-at-m/ehrenamt-justiz/.github/README.md

 #### Users

-These users are only for testing purpose in podman desktop:
+These users are only for testing purpose in podman:

 | user | Description | role | password |
 | ------------- | ------------- | ------------- | ------------- |